 The CSA was re-structured in September 2003 into a more formal organization.
 A Chair and Vice-Chair are elected by members for two year terms.
-The current Chair is Mr. William S. Rice, Q.C., Chair and Chief Executive Officer of the Alberta Securities Commission.
-The Vice-Chair is Ms. Sarah P. Bradley, Chair of the Nova Scotia Securities Commission.
+The current Chair is Me Louis Morisset, President and Chief Executive Officer, Autorité des marchés financiers.
+The Vice-Chair is Mr. Don Murray, Chair of The Manitoba Securities Commission.

 The CSA established a permanent Secretariat in March 2004 in Montreal to provide the organizational stability necessary for CSA to function efficiently.
 It also monitors and coordinates the work of various CSA committees on policy initiatives.
 The Secretary General is Ms. Kim Lachapelle.

 The CSA established the Policy Coordination Committee in August 2003.
 Its members are the chairs of eight regulators (BC, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia).
 The Chair of the Policy Coordination Committee is the Honourable Howard I. Wetston, Chair of the Ontario Securities Commission.
 The Policy Coordination Committee oversees CSA’s policy development initiatives and facilitates decision making.
 It acts as a forum for timely resolution of policy development issues, monitors ongoing issues and provides recommendations to the CSA Chairs for their resolution.
 The Policy Coordination Committee meets bi-weekly by conference calls.

 The CSA IT Systems Office manages the day-to-day operations, maintenance, and enhancement of the CSA’s national systems (SEDAR, SEDI, and NRD).